marchellc/LabExtended/README.md

 # LabExtended
-This branch servers only to host build references for GitHub Actions.
+This branch exists only to host build references for GitHub Actions.